LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/e-bot7/basic-content.md

 #### Chat Conversations

 A Chat conversation is considered started when the chat is routed to an agent.
-Best practice is for the agent to provide the first response.
+The best practice is for the agent to provide the first response.
 In this scenario, all bot messages in the flow which are created before the first `Visitor Input` node will be processed.
-Make sure to have `Bot Message` nodes after the `Start Flow` entrypoint to utilise the `Welcome` event.
+Make sure to have `Bot Message` nodes after the `Start Flow` entry point to utilize the `Welcome` event.

 <img class="fancyimage" style="width:450px" src="img/ThirdPartyBots/e-bot7-chat-flow.png">
 <figure>Figure 2.2 Example conversation flow for chats with support of the `Welcome` event</figure>